 9. Set Up Active Games

 Turn off the video games and take your gaming outdoors.
 My boys love active games like hide and seek, tag, or backyard obstacle courses.
+For more ideas, check out these outdoor toys for kids and outdoor games for kids.

 10. Limit Screen Time

 The best way to increase physical activity in your family life is for you to be a part of it.
 Activities should be fun and something that the whole family can do together.
-Kids need at least 60 minutes of physical activity a day, but it doesn’t have to be all at one time.
+Kids need at least 60 minutes of physical activity a day, but it doesn’t have to be all at once.
 Short walks, active chores, walking the dog—it all adds up!

 Make physical activity a project that the whole family can enjoy together.
-Encourage everyone to think of fun things to do to get off the couch, away from TV and computer screens and get moving!
+Encourage everyone to think of fun things to do to get off the couch, away from TV and computer screens, and get moving!